NCAR/ccpp-framework/doc/redesign_prompt_20260513T0733.md

 # CCPP Framework Code Generator — Redesign Specification

+*Last revised: 2026-05-13.*

 ## Purpose

 This document is a complete implementation specification for a new CCPP Framework code generator (`ccpp-capgen-ng`).
 It supersedes both `ccpp-prebuild` and `ccpp-capgen`.
 An implementer should be able to build the new generator from scratch using this document alone, supplemented by the real-world examples in `redesign_analysis.md`.

+The spec is essentially as-implemented as of the date above.
+User-facing deltas relative to ccpp-prebuild and the original ccpp-capgen are collected in `doc/migration.md`; section 18 of this document is a rolling "outstanding work" tracker.

 ---